 The income tax implications of constructing and paying for leasehold improvements are varied, and structuring these lease transactions properly can produce significant tax savings.

-However, if these improvements meet the requirements to be “qualified real property” under IRC Section 179, and the other requirements of Section 179 are met, they may be eligible to be immediately expensed.
+In addition, if these improvements meet the requirements to be “qualified real property” under IRC Section 179, and the other requirements of Section 179 are met, they may be eligible to be immediately expensed.

 Who should make improvements — landlord or tenant?